The Book Beri'ah

-The Book Beri'ah is a box set by John Zorn, released on August 17, 2018 by Tzadik Records.
-The box comprises the final ninety-two compositions that complete the final installment of Zorn's twenty-five year Masada project in limited edition box set of eleven compact discs.
+The Book Beri'ah is a box set by American saxophonist John Zorn, released on August 17, 2018, by Tzadik Records.
+The box comprises the final ninety-two compositions that complete the final installment of Zorn's twenty-five year Masada project in limited-edition box set of eleven compact discs.

 All About Jazz commended the compositions for having many levels of meaning and sonic listenability.